 The contracting parties shall submit to the competent bar association the contract referred to in Paragraph 1 of this Article and the request for entry in the Directory of Joint Law Offices, within 15 days of the conclusion of the contract.

-All attorneys-at-law from a joint law office shall have the same seat of office.
+All attorneys-at-law from a joint law office shall have the same seat of office in the Republic of Serbia.

 The joint law office should have a plaque displayed, containing the title “Zajednička advokatska kancelarija” and the name of the joint law office, in accordance with the memorandum of association of the joint law office and this Statute.